 The 5:2 diet, also known as the 'Fast Diet' or 'Intermittent Fasting' involves eating what you want for five days in a week before sending your body into starvation mode by fasting for the other two (non-consecutive) days.
 A ‘normal’ calorific content is consumed on the five non-fast days (600 calories for men; 500 calories for women) whereas only 25% of these calories are consumed on the other two fast days.
 Proponents of this diet claim that intermittent fasting helps us to lose weight, live longer, reduce the risk of health conditions such as stroke, heart disease, cancer, Alzheimer’s disease and dementia.
 Preliminary studies have indicated, that weight-loss is similar to that of calorie-controlled diets and also may have a reducing effect on biomarkers for type 2 diabetes and obesity-linked cancers.
 However, much more research is needed to reach a verdict on this.
 Studies on preventing a decline in cognitive function are limited to animals, so it is difficult to say whether any improvements can be applied to humans.

 Followers of this diet have reported side effects, which may or may not be linked to the diet, such as irritability, anxiety, bad breath, difficulty sleeping and drowsiness.
-Obviously, being hungry on fasting days is going to affect your ability to concentrate and carry out physical tasks.
-It is best to have a talk with your GP before commencing the 5:2 diet, since intermittent fasting is not safe for everyone.
+Naturally, being hungry on fasting days is going to affect your ability to concentrate and carry out physical tasks.
+It is best to have a talk with your GP before commencing the 5:2 diet since intermittent fasting is not safe for everyone.
 For instance, if you have a history of eating disorder, are diabetic or are pregnant, this is not for you.
 The diet is also unlikely to be safe for children or teenagers due to a lack of vital nutrients needed for growth and development.

 The Dukan Diet involves eating high amounts of lean protein (as opposed to sources of protein that are high in saturated fat).
-Seitan, tofu and tempeh are permitted as vegetarian friendly options for this protein.
+Seitan, tofu and tempeh are permitted as vegetarian-friendly options for this protein.
 The general idea is that eating large amounts of protein will help you to feel fuller for longer periods.
-Oat bran, water and a 20 minute daily walk are also part of the plan.
+Oat bran, water and a 20-minute daily walk are also part of the plan.
 As with many other diets, the Dukan diet focuses on limiting carbohydrates so that your body begins to burn fat reserves as energy.

 The Paleo diet supposedly emulates that of our caveperson ancestors in the Palaeolithic era.
-The diet comprises of foods that can be hunted or gathered and avoids foods that are produced via agriculture or processing (for example: cereals, pulses, starchy vegetables, salt, refined sugar, dairy, refined oils).
+The diet comprises of foods that can be hunted or gathered and avoids foods that are produced via agriculture or processing (for example cereals, pulses, starchy vegetables, salt, refined sugar, dairy, processed oils).
 Foods that are considered safe to eat on the paleo diet are meats (grass-fed and organic), seafood, nuts, eggs, seeds, spices, healthy oils (olive, flaxseed, walnut, coconut), vegetables and herbs.
-The basic premise is that, the advances in farming and agriculture have outpaced our body’s capacity to adapt which, the diet’s proponents suggest, is why we now have such high levels of obesity, heart disease and diabetes.
+The basic premise is that the advances in farming and agriculture have outpaced our body’s capacity to adapt which, the diet’s proponents suggest, is why we now have such high levels of obesity, heart disease and diabetes.